h12w/gspec/DESIGN.md

 Why writing yet another testing framework, given there are already many? ( http://code.google.com/p/go-wiki/wiki/Projects#Testing)

-Here is my thought:
-* To write software with high quality in both design and implementation, a good process of design and test is important, especially for a project with only a single developer.
-A single developer will always be short of time, and it means there will not enough time to do manual testing.
-Without enough test, the developer will hesitate to do any improvement to avoid breaking existing functionalities.
+* Automatic test is important, especially for a single developer who lacks time to test manually.
-* "go test" only meets minimal requirement, and left the rest to developers themselves.
+* go-test only meets minimal requirement, it leaves a gap to fill in a way or another.
-* When I check all the other testing frameworks, I can barely find any projects actually using them, even among the repositories of the framework's authors.
-  Since there is not a single mature and dominant testing framework, why not using a testing framework written by myself?
-* I also checked the source code of these frameworks.
-It seems that a testing framework is not trivial but not hard to implement either.
+* None of the existing frameworks fully satisfy all the goals above.
 * It is a good way to learn testing itself. e.g. What to test?
 How much to test?
   How to test?
 How to name and orgnaize tests?
-* It has some challenges and it is fun.
+* Writing a testing framework is not trivial but not hard either, and it is fun.

 Features
 --------